ekafyi/gatsby-starter-minimal-blog-lekoarts-unofficial/README.md

 - Theme: https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog
 - Original Starter: https://github.com/LekoArts/gatsby-starter-minimal-blog

 💡 If you have never used Gatsby before, head to their [quick start guide](https://www.gatsbyjs.org/docs/quick-start/) or [beginner-friendly tutorials](https://www.gatsbyjs.org/tutorial/).
-If you are familiar with Gatsby but not familiar with themes, go to their [Themes reference guide](https://www.gatsbyjs.org/tutorial/).
+If you are familiar with Gatsby but not familiar with themes, see their [Themes reference guide](https://www.gatsbyjs.org/tutorial/).

 ## Installation